Prescription Drug Addiction Health Conditions

 Opioids

-Opioids are prescription painkiller drugs available in various forms: capsules, tablets, and liquid to treat severe and/or long-lasting pain.
-Once used, opioids bind to certain brain receptors and act on the opioid receptors in the nervous system to reduce pain.2
+Opioids are prescription painkiller drugs available in various forms, such as capsules, tablets, and liquid, used to treat severe and/or long-lasting pain.
+Once taken, opioids bind to specific brain receptors and act on the opioid receptors in the nervous system to reduce pain, contributing to Prescription Drug Addiction Health Conditions.

 Opioid Effects